Hercules (Marvel Comics): 1990s

-Together with Thor, Hercules confronts the Wrecking Crew once again, and recovers his confidence and defeats the villains when the Thunder God feigns defeat.
-After a brief appearance in the "Black Galaxy" saga, where he is trapped inside a Celestial, Hercules rejoins the Avengers as a reserve member and is upgraded to active status during the "Collection Obsession" storyline, aiding the team against Thane Ector and the Elder of the Universe the Collector and then during the Operation: Galactic Storm storyline.
+Together with Thor, Hercules confronts the Wrecking Crew once again, and recovers his confidence and defeats the villains when Thor feigns defeat.
+After a brief appearance in the "Black Galaxy" saga, Hercules rejoins the Avengers as a reserve member and is upgraded to active status during the "Collection Obsession" storyline.

-The other gods continue to feud with Hercules, with Ares - possessing the body of Eric Masterson who currently wields a missing Thor's power - launching an unsuccessful attack.

 Hercules is summoned to Avengers Mansion along with all other active Avengers.
-They learn that the U.N. has forbidden them from interfering with the civil war unfolding in Genosha.
-The heroes are confronted by an army of S.H.I.E.L.D agents who attempt to confine them to the mansion.
-Hercules throws a massive piece of debris at the Helicarrier, clearing a path for some of the other heroes to escape in a Quinjet.
+They learn that the United Nations has forbidden them from interfering with a civil war in Genosha.
+The heroes are confronted by an army of S.H.I.E.L.D. agents, who attempt to confine them to the mansion.
+Hercules throws a massive piece of debris at the Helicarrier, clearing a path for some of the other heroes to escape.
 He and the remaining Avengers storm into an emergency session of the United Nations Security Council where they demand to take an active role in ending the conflict.

 When Hercules falls in love with a mortal woman called Taylor Madison, the goddess Hera intervenes and attempts to kill her, although this is prevented when Ares warns Zeus.
 Hercules discovers that Madison was actually a construct created by Zeus to lure out Hera, and attacks his father.
-Zeus is angered by "his son's lack of respect", and strips Hercules of his immortality and half his strength, forbidding him from ever returning to Olympus.
+Zeus is angered by "his son's lack of respect", and strips Hercules of his immortality and half his strength, forbidding him from returning to Olympus.

-The Avengers confront Nefarious during an escape attempt at the Vault, but Hercules is overpowered due to his diminished strength.
-He and Giant-Man throw the Vision like a projectile, knocking Nefarious unconscious.

-A despondent Hercules helps the Shi'ar warrior Deathcry return to her homeworld.
-Upon returning to Earth, he is devastated to learn that the Avengers and the Fantastic Four have apparently sacrificed themselves to stop the entity known as Onslaught.

-Hercules begins to seek out the remaining Avengers.
-He meets with Black Widow and learns the Hulk was one of the only survivors of the fight against Onslaught.
-He tracks Hulk down and appeals to him as a founding Avenger, asking for help to "save them, if they can be saved."
-The Hulk responds by punching Hercules through a wall and nearly beating him to death.
-A last second intervention by Zeus saves Herc's life, and both he and the Hulk are teleported to Olympus.
-They make peace but fail to learn anything new about the missing heroes.
-Hercules rejects Zeus' offer to restore his immortality before he and the Hulk leave together in search of new adventures.